-Every year, the participatory budgeting (PB) process begins with an idea collection phase, which is facilitated by participating City Council members, like the 47th District’s Mark Treyger and the 44th District’s David Greenfield.
-Each participating Councilmember allocates at least $1 million from their individual budget, which is awarded to projects decided upon by the whole community.
+Every year, the participatory budgeting (PB) process begins with an idea collection phase, which is facilitated by participating City Council members, like the 48th District’s Chaim Deutsch.
+Each participating Council member allocates at least $1 million from their individual budget, which is awarded to projects decided upon by the whole community.

 Do you have ideas for projects in our community that could be funded via PB?
-Please submit your ideas here by midnight tonight — September 30th.
+Please submit your ideas here by tonight, September 30th, at midnight.

 Here’s how the PB process works: